krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Configure Dead Letter Queue for Lambda function

 Using Dead Letter configuration, you can direct Lambda to send unprocessed events to SQS queue or SNS topic.
 This can be used for troubleshooting events that were unsuccessful.
 While you can catch errors in a Lambda function and push the events to SQS queue, Lambda does it automatically for you using Dead Letter config.
 SNS Topic itself does not have dead letter configuration.
 SQS has a dead letter option to move messages that were not processed after specified number of retries

+#### A startup is modernizing its monolithic Python-based analytics application by transitioning to a microservices architecture on AWS.
+As a pilot, the team wants to refactor one module into a standalone microservice that can handle hundreds of requests per second.
+They are seeking an AWS-native solution that supports Python, scales automatically with traffic, and requires minimal infrastructure management and operational overhead to build, test, and deploy the service efficiently.

+Use AWS Lambda to run the Python-based microservice.
+Integrate it with Amazon API Gateway for HTTP access and enable provisioned concurrency for performance during peak loads

+AWS Lambda is a fully managed serverless compute service that natively supports Python runtimes.
+It is ideal for event-driven and API-based microservices.
+Lambda automatically scales based on request volume, requires no server provisioning or patching, and integrates easily with API Gateway for RESTful access.
+The company can also enable provisioned concurrency to reduce cold start latency for high-throughput workloads.

+AWS Fargate is a serverless container service that works with ECS and supports auto scaling, but it requires containerization of the application, Dockerfile management, and more setup complexity than Lambda.
+Although suitable for microservices, it involves more operational overhead, especially during initial development and testing phases.